cade-vs/perl-time-progress/README.md

     my $old_format = $p->attr( format => undef );

-This way of handling attributes is a bit heavy but saves a lot of attribute handling functions. __attr__ will complain if you pass odd number of parameters.
+This way of handling attributes is a bit heavy but saves a lot of attribute handling functions. **attr** will complain if you pass odd number of parameters.

-- report
+## report

-__report__ is the most complex method in this package. :)
+This is the most complex method in this package :)

-expected arguments are:
+The expected arguments are:

     $p->report( format, [current_item] );

 _format_ is string that will be used for the result string.
 Recognized special sequences are:

 - %l

     elapsed seconds

 - %L

     elapsed time in minutes in format MM:SS

 - %e

     remaining seconds

 - %E

     remaining time in minutes in format MM:SS

 - %p

     percentage done in format PPP.P%

 - %f

-    estimated finish time in format returned by __localtime()__
+    estimated finish time in format returned by **localtime()**

 - %b
 - %B

     progress bar which looks like: